s3ansh33p/TidyHQ-Node/README.md

 - Potential issues
     - There is no event/message sent after updating location

+#### For `finance.order.pending`:
+- Signature Mismatch occurs for
+    - body with `subscription` field

+- Works for
+    - body with `tickets_pack` field

+#### For `finance.order.activated`:
+- Same as `finance.order.pending` with regards to `subscription` and `tickets_pack` fields
+- Note: for `tickets_pack` responses, there doesn't appear to be an easy way to get information about the tickets that were purchased.
+The `tickets_pack` field only contains an ID that isn't for a ticket or category, and the remaining fields are financial information/status.

 #### Misc
 - When tasks are added or marked as complete, no webhook event is sent.